-I bet they would make yummy delicacies.
-If it weren’t for the fact they made even better servants, who fed and worshiped and pet me in all the hard to reach places – I’d probably eat one.
-In fact, if I were big, and I mean really big, like the size of a boat at the docks kind of big, I’d try and eat all the puny humans – especially the mean ones.
+You know, I bet humans would taste delicious.
+If it weren’t for the fact that they made such wonderful servants, who fed and worshiped and rubbed me in all the hard to reach places, I’d probably eat one.
+In fact, if I were big, and I mean really big, like as big as all of Bar Harbor, I’d eat all the humans.
+Especially the mean ones.
 All of them… except for Skip.

-Last night, Skip and I slept beneath a box in an alley beneath a sodden box house during the storm.
-I noticed the roof slowly start to collapse overnight.
-I’d reached out to nuzzle Skip to warn him but he was out like a log.
+Last night, Skip and I slept beneath a box in an alley.
+During the storm, I noticed that the roof of the box began to collapse.
+I’d reached out to nuzzle Skip, but he was out like a log.
 At least until morning.
-When the overhead pool of rainwater started dripping through the roof.
+When the overhead pool of water started dripping through the roof.

-A pattering of drops dribble down the lines of Skip’s cheek.
+It still drips now.
+A pattering of drops dribbling down the lines of Skip’s cheek.
 I track them with my eyes.
-The tiny wet tributaries that finger along the wrinkles of my old friend’s face.
-Scars from one too many sun cooked summers.
-It reminded me of my life back in nature.
-Before Skip.
-Before the good old days.
+Tiny wet tributaries that finger along the wrinkles of my friend’s face.
+His scars from too many sun cooked summers.

 Nature is not friendly.

 But I love Skip.

 These thoughts race across my face but Skip doesn’t understand my expressions.
 Such a silly human.
 I lick his face.
 He tastes like salty leather.
 Skip rubs my head and then behind my ear where I like it.
 Yeah.
 That’s the spot.